Famous Music Locations In London, England

 www.handelhendrix.org

-Set to reopen in May is a pair of 18th century homes with an indirect musical connection spanning over 200 years.
+Set to reopen in May is a pair of 18th-century homes with an indirect musical connection spanning over 200 years.
 To put it differently, the Handel & Hendrix House are the two terrace homes where composer George Frideric Handel and Jimi Hendrix once lived.
 More recently, the two homes in this exclusive neighborhood became a museum with public access.
-Handel, who is best known for his “Messiah” composition lived on two floors of 25 Brook Street until his death in 1759.
-Several generations later, Jimi Hendrix occupied the top level of 23 Brook Street with his English girlfriend Kathy Etchingham.
-Upon its reopening, you can view Handel’s home and Hendrix’s home from July 1968-March 1969.
-The following year, Hendrix died at London’s Samarkand Hotel, a famous location some three miles from Brook Street.
+Handel, best known for his “Messiah” composition, lived on two floors of 25 Brook Street until he died in 1759.
+Several generations later, Jimi Hendrix occupied the top level of 23 Brook Street with his English girlfriend, Kathy Etchingham.
+Upon its reopening, you can view Handel’s and Hendrix’s homes from July 1968 to March 1969.
+Hendrix died at London’s Samarkand Hotel, a famous location three miles from Brook Street, the following year.

 Related: 10 Beatles Attractions to Visit in London